-6. There were no changes in the transactions between the Company and its related parties that could have a material effect on the Financial position and performance of the Company for the period 1.1.2019-31.12.2019.
+4. There were no changes in the transactions between the Company and its related parties that could have a material impact on the Company's financial position and performance for the period 1/1/2020-31/12/2020.

-7. There is no separate transaction that exceeds 10% of the value of the assets of the Company, as reflected in its latest published statements.
+5. There is no individual transaction, the value of which exceeds 10% of the value of the Company's assets, as reflected in its latest published financial statements.

-8. The Company has granted the following guarantees in favor of its subsidiary "FLEXOPACK POLSKA Sp.
-Zo.o.".
+6. The Company has granted the following guarantees and loans in favor of its subsidiary "FLEXOPACK POLSKA Sp.
+Zo.o".

-a) Guarantee to a banking institution based in Poland for a maximum amount of EUR 2.5 million to ensure the repayment of a long-term loan of EUR 2.5 million.
-The balance of this loan amounted to EUR 1.072 million on 31.12.2019.
+(a) A guarantee towards a banking institution based in Poland for a maximum amount of 2,682 million Euros, as insurance against the repayment of a long-term bank loan, of 2,682 million Euros.
+The balance of the above loan as of 31.12.2020 had settled at 2,404 million Euros.

-b) Guarantee for a maximum amount of 1,350,000 PLN (approximately 317,000 Euros) to ensure the repayment of an equally short-term credit limit granted to the above subsidiary.
+(b) A guarantee for a maximum amount of 2,800 million PLN (614.000 Euros approximately) as insurance against the repayment of a short-term credit line towards the above subsidiary.

-9. The Company has also provided a guarantee to a credit institution in favor of its subsidiary "FLEXOPACK PTY LTD" based in Australia, for a maximum guarantee limit of approximately 74,000 Euros.
+7. The Company has also provided a guarantee towards a banking institution in favor of its subsidiary "FLEXOPACK PTY LTD" based in Australia, with a maximum guarantee amount of approximately 74.000 Euros.

-10. The transactions described above have been concluded under normal market conditions and contain no exceptional or individual trait which would render imperative the further analysis of them or the analysis of them per related party.
+8. The transactions described above have been carried out under normal market conditions and do not contain any exceptional, favorable or special features, which would make necessary additional analysis per related party.

-11. There is no separate transaction which may be regarded as significant within the meaning of Circular no. 45/2011 of the Hellenic Capital Markets Commission.
+9. There is no separate transaction that is assessed as significant, within the meaning of Circular number 45/2011 of the Hellenic Capital Market Commission.

-12. The Company's transactions and outstanding balances with subsidiaries have been eliminated from the consolidated financial statements.
+10. The Company's transactions and outstanding balances with subsidiaries have been eliminated from the consolidated financial statements.